(Polyether ether ketone)

-What are the size range, colours, and availability for PEEK Sheet?
+Size range, colours, and availability

-Why should you choose PEEK Sheet?
+Why should you choose PEEK Rod?

 PEEK is a unique, high temperature, high performance engineering plastic.
 It is tough, rigid, and quite strong with very good chemical and radiation resistance.
 PEEK can be used for thousands of hours at high temperature in steam or high pressure water environments while showing no significant degradation in.
 Radiation resistance is also exceptional.
 During combustion, the levels of smoke and toxic acid gas released are the lowest of any thermoplastic.
 PEEK is insoluble in all common solvents and has excellent resistance to a very wide range of organic and inorganic liquids, even at higher temperatures.